Government of Madhya Pradesh: Executive

 Like other states in India, the head of state of Madhya Pradesh is the governor, appointed by the president of India on the advice of the Central government.
 The governor's post is largely ceremonial.
 The chief minister is the head of government and is vested with most of the executive powers and financial powers.
 Bhopal is the capital of Madhya Pradesh, and houses the Madhya Pradesh Vidhan Sabha (Legislative Assembly) and the secretariat.

+Council of Ministers

+On 25 December 2023, Chief Minister Mohan Yadav inducted 28 ministers into his council of ministers.

 Legislative

 The present legislature of Madhya Pradesh is unicameral.
 The legislative house, Madhya Pradesh Vidhan Sabha consists 230 Members of Legislative Assembly (MLA) elected directly from single-seat constituencies and one nominated member.
 Its term is 5 years, unless sooner dissolved.

 On 1 February 2016 the Madhya Pradesh legislative assembly banned the use of English for government purposes, effectively Hindi will be used for all official purposes, and issued instructions to officials not to harass employees who do not know English.

 On 4 December 2017, Madhya Pradesh Assembly unanimously passed a Bill awarding death to those found guilty of raping girls aged 12 and below.